jonnyweatherly/aajonusnet/md/QNA/Q&A Of September 13, 2009.md

 Q: Four weeks.

 A: Four weeks?
 Oh, then Jim lied to me.
 James lied to me.
-Okay, I got another problem at the Rawsome.
+Okay, I got another problem at the Rawesome.
 You know, you're told that these sesame oil and all of that is pressed at low temperature.
 Well, just Wednesday, I caught the guy pressing the oil and having a heat gun, a high-powered industrial heat gun, hitting it on the end because his oil jams.
 It is not raw.
 It is not anywhere under 200 to 200 and some degrees, not down to 96.
-So that flax oil, the sesame oil, all of that at Rawsome is not raw.
+So that flax oil, the sesame oil, all of that at Rawesome is not raw.
 Pardon?
-Just at Rawsome, yeah.
+Just at Rawesome, yeah.
 Is the guy's name Andy or something like that?

 Q: Andreas, Andreas.